miaolphoebe/CatStore/README.md

 It was based off of the CodeFocus Channel's MeStore [code](https://github.com/CodeFocusChannel/mestore-chartjs).

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ### Design

 Line Chart, Doughnut Chart, Bar Chart, Polar Area Chart